Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Maximum-Out-of-Pocket (MOOP)

-The Maximum-Out-Of-Pocket (MOOP) also known as out-of-pocket limits, is the most you will pay during a policy period (usually a year) before your health plan begins to pay 100% of the allowed amount.
+The Maximum-Out-Of-Pocket (MOOP), also known as out-of-pocket limits, is the most you will pay during a policy period (usually a year) before your health plan begins to pay 100% of the allowed amount.
 This limit never includes your premium, balance-billed charges or services your plan does not cover.
 Some health plans do not count all of your co-payments, deductibles, co-insurance payments, out-of-network payments or other expenses toward this limit.
-For HUSKY Health Program (Medicaid/Children’s Health Insurance Program), the limit does include premiums.
+For the HUSKY Health Program (Medicaid/Children’s Health Insurance Program (CHIP)), the limit does include premiums.

 Point-of-Service (POS) Plan

-A Point-of-Service Plan (POS) type offers discounted services if you use doctors, hospitals, and other healthcare providers that belong to the plan’s network.
+A Point-of-Service (POS) plan offers discounted services if you use doctors, hospitals, and other healthcare providers that belong to the plan’s network.
 POS plans may require you to get a referral from your primary care doctor in order to see a specialist.

 Preferred Provider Organization (PPO) Plan